mrseidel/book-ics4u-processing-java/appendix_a_-_assignments.md

 #Assignments

-These projects and assignments are suggested based on the topics of the book.
+These projects and assignments relate to the topics of the book.